Lance Lambert, VP of Marketing at GreenBroz, shares his international insight on an ever-expanding global cannabis industry in this podcast.

 In the U.S., however, research has been limited due to Nixon-era prohibition policies and marijuana’s position as a Schedule 1 Narcotic.
 But, internationally, clinical cannabis research is alive and well and growing exponentially.

 Lambert believes that as people begin to learn more about the Endocannabinoid System here in the United States and the laws continue to change, so will our perceptions of cannabis worldwide.

 Reflecting on Experience

-Drawing on his experience from traveling and exploring international cannabis, Lambert emphasizes that there are clearly countries much more open to the cannabis industry than the United States.
+Drawing on his experience from traveling and exploring global cannabis, Lambert emphasizes that there are clearly countries much more open to the cannabis industry than the United States.
 In Prague, a Cannabis conference he attended even offered childcare, which would likely be discouraged in the United States.
-"This would not fly in the United States,” Lambert stated, reflecting on his major in criminal justice.
+“This would not fly in the United States,” Lambert stated, reflecting on his major in criminal justice.

 On the other hand, Lambert recalls an experience in Nimbin, a small town minutes from the Gold Coast in Australia, at an event called Mardi Grass.
 Police used mandatory checkpoints after the event to swab the attendees’ cheeks for THC.

 During the interview, Lambert spends a few minutes discussing news from the global cannabis industry and speaks about where he believes we’ll see the next big boom.